mtneug/spate/README.md

 In this example a `my-worker` service is created.
 Each replica exposes the `jobs_total` Prometheus metric on port 8080, which should count the number of jobs currently processed.
 It is the aim, that each replica, in average, processes three jobs.
 A metric is therefore added with the `de.mtneug.spate.metric.load` labels.
 This way, if too many jobs are in the system, `spate` automatically increase the replica count and vice versa.

+`spate` is highly configurable.
+Have a look at the [documentation](doc/README.md) for a complete list of options.

 ## Example

 An example application is provided with [spate-demo](https://github.com/mtneug/spate-demo).
 Consult this repository's README for more information.